Zakaria9375/quiz-app-angular/README.md

-# Frontend Mentor - Frontend quiz app solution
+# Frontend Mentor - Quiz App - Angular Solution

 This is a solution to the [Frontend quiz app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/frontend-quiz-app-BE7xkzXQnU).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.